marcelhans/date_sorting_algorithm/README.md

 ### Want to Help?

 Want to report a bug, contribute some code, or improve documentation?
 Excellent!
-Read up on our guidelines for [contributing](./CONTRIBUTING.md) and then check out one of our issues ...
+Read up on our guidelines for [contributing](./CONTRIBUTING.md) and then check out one of our issues or send us a new bug.

 ### Code of Conduct